Retyping Appraisals

 2. Changing the clients name, on a completed delivered appraisal, is illegal.

-4. There is no reason for a lender or mortgage broker to ask for a “Retype or readdressing” of an appraisal from one lender, or mortgage broker to another.
+3. There is no reason for a lender, mortgage broker or appraisal management company (AMC) to ask for a “Retype or Readdressing” of an appraisal from one lender, AMC or, mortgage broker to another.

 What's Possible?